Which Tech Career Is Right For Me in 2026?

 By now you should have an idea of what career you want, but possibly have some final niggling questions, so let's cover them.

 Isn't AI replacing all the tech jobs?
-Is it still worth it?
+Is it still worth getting a career in tech?

-No, AI wont steal your job, and yes, it's definitely still worth learning to cde.
+No, AI wont steal your job, and yes, it's definitely still worth learning to code.

 Without going into too much detail (that guide covers it all), AI tools are simply allowing people to automate and streamline their work, while also helping them to improve their output.